Argyle-Software/kyber/readme.md

 ## Errors
 The KyberError enum handles errors.
 It has two variants:

 * **InvalidInput** - One or more byte inputs to a function are incorrectly sized.
-A likely cause of this is two parties using different security levels while trying to negotiate a key exchange.
+A possible cause of this is two parties using different security levels while trying to negotiate a key exchange.

 * **Decapsulation** - The ciphertext was unable to be authenticated.
-The shared secret was not decapsulated
+The shared secret was not decapsulated.

 ---